The Gap

 A pianist does not think "move finger three to C." The body knows the music.
 The fingers find the keys through a knowledge that is not intellectual, not verbal, not representable in a textbook.
 It lives in the nervous system, in the specific pattern of neural connections that practice wired into place.

 That is embodied cognition.
 Not mysticism.
 Neurology.
+And it is available in every domain where the practice gets run honestly.

 Medical residency: after four years of classroom education, doctors spend three to seven years treating actual patients under experienced supervision.
 Programs that increased hands-on patient hours while reducing lecture time saw 23% improvement in clinical decision-making.